inobulles/aqua-zvm/README.md

 # aqua-zvm
-This repository contains the source code for the new ZVM standard v4
+This repository contains the source code for the new ZVM standard v5 and the documentation for ZEDv5.